What to look for in a motorhome levelling app

 Free · Various · App Store required

 The App Store and Google Play have dozens of spirit level apps built for tradies and builders — not motorhomers.
 They'll give you a degree reading or a bubble graphic, but that's where they stop.
-No millimetre rise calculation, no ramp block guidance, no offline-first design, no motorhome context.
+No millimetre rise calculation, no ramp step guidance, no offline-first design, no motorhome context.
 Fine in a pinch if you already know your ramps well enough to convert degrees to blocks in your head.
 Not the tool for the job.

 What's good